Daily inspiration: "Peace begins with a smile." - Mother Theresa

 With three of her children in college and her youngest daughter poised to embark soon on the same path, the Palatine, IL mom was looking at the separation not as a moment, but one more step on the path of parenting.
 As her children moved toward this new milestone of independence and transitioned to adulthood, Nancy was reexamining her fundamental view of herself and where she was called beyond her full-time role as “mom.”

-Having participated in her parish, St. Thomas of Villanova’s Christ Renews His Parish (CRHP) retreat and in the years following as a leader helping others through the experience, going on retreat tugged at her heart.
-She believed it could be the place that would hold her angst over her changing self and discern a fresh direction.
+Having participated in her parish, St. Thomas of Villanova’s Christ Renews His Parish (CRHP) retreat, and in the years following as a leader helping others through the experience, going on retreat tugged at her heart.
+Given her experience as a graduate of a Jesuit school, Marquette University, she believed retreats could be the place that would hold her angst and help her discern a fresh direction.
 She says she had a vague awareness of Bellarmine Jesuit Retreat House in Barrington Hills as the place her dad went to in the 1960s when she was a kid.
 When some fellow parishioners mentioned it again, she thought, “Why not try it?”

 That’s when she recruited her sister to accompany her on a weekend retreat at Bellarmine Jesuit Retreat House.